AmineDjeghri/awesome-os-setup/README.md

 ## Why this repository ?
 #### Why Windows mixed with Linux(WSL) and not just Windows ?
 Linux users, please read till the end and don't be mad 😅
 Within the domain of development, Unix-based systems such as Linux and MacOS frequently garner attention.
-Nevertheless, it's crucial to recognize Windows as a significant player, especially for users compelled to operate in a Windows-centric work environment.
+Nevertheless, it's crucial to recognize Windows as a significant player, especially for users compelled to operate in a Windows-centric work environment due to company policies.

-Windows stands out for its compatibility with diverse software, making it an excellent choice for both gaming enthusiasts and business professionals.
-The integration of WSL allows smooth coding alongside the utilization of Adobe and Microsoft products that may lack support on Linux.
-This flexibility, coupled with the ability to handle resource-intensive games beyond MacOS capabilities, positions Windows-WSL as an enticing platform, ensuring a well-rounded computing experience for all users, regardless of their workplace constraints.
+Windows stands out for its compatibility with diverse software, making it an very good choice for both gaming enthusiasts and business professionals.

+**Windows with WSL:**
+- Seamless compatibility with diverse software, including Adobe & Office products.
+- Optimal choice for gaming enthusiasts.
+- Well-suited for coding with Windows Subsystem for Linux (WSL).

+**macOS:**
+- Excellent for coding and editing, particularly suitable for Adobe products.
+- Limited gaming capabilities compared to Windows & Linux.

+**Linux:**
+- Ideal for coding and gaming, providing good performance in both areas.
+- Lacks support for Adobe & Office products and certain software.

 - If you are a windows user, this repository encompasses
    - Valuable tips for enhancing your Windows user experience, with a focus on creating a productive environment incorporating WSL 2 (Linux).